ArthurClemens/faceted_search/documentation/schema_configuration.md

     - To create a range of date entries:
       - Key: `date_range_bounds`
       - Value: a list of dates, timestamps, and/or intervals
+- A keyword list with key `hierarchies`:
+  - Values: a keyword list
+    - Key: custom name of the hierarchy
+    - Values:
+      - To define the hierarchy path:
+        - Key: `path` (required)
+        - Value: a list of field names from option `fields`
+      - To reference a label from a database table/column:
+        - Key: `label`
+        - Value: a field name from option `fields`
+      - To set a custom parent for a path:
+        - Key: `parent`
+        - Value: one of the listed custom hierarchy names
+      - To hide facet data from a field once one of the options has been selected (by default, the facet along with the non-selected options will be returned):
+        - Key: `hide_when_selected`
+        - Value: boolean

 ### Examples